How to upload files into Impira

 You can also check the box next to the file name and add file(s) to a Collection by selecting Add X files to Collection.

-Either method of adding files to a Collection will lead to an opportunity to choose the destination Collection or to create a new one.
+Either method of adding files to a Collection will take you to a window to choose the destination Collection or to create a new one.

 Adding files to multiple Collections